This is the multi-page printable view of this section. Click here to print.

 • estimating and synchronizing

-The widget retrieve a saved URL link from storage.
-Within the Tasks view, there is a view for URL.
-Within this view, you can save the required URL.
-The widgets display whether a validated URL is present.
-To enable the widgets on macOS, click on the date and time icon located in the upper right corner of your screen.
-Edit the widgets and select RsyncUI.
-Then, add the widgets.
+The widget retrieves a saved URL from storage.
+In the Tasks view, there is a URL view where you can save the required URL.
+The widget shows whether a validated URL is present.
+To enable the widget on macOS, click the date and time icon in the upper right corner of your screen.
+Edit widgets and select RsyncUI, then add the widget.

 After enabling the widget, a single click on the widget will launch RsyncUI and execute the corresponding action.
 To modify the URL, update and save the new URL.